-Taking initiative is not a new thing for Ovick Alam, Co-founder and CEO of Webable and Founder of BridgeWee.
-Ovick started BridgeWee, an Admission coaching center for English medium students to help them with public university admission tests, when he was a university student.
+Taking initiative is not a new thing for Ovick Alam, Co-founder, and CEO of Webable and Founder of BridgeWee.
+Ovick started BridgeWee, an Admission coaching center for English medium students to help them with public university admission tests when he was a university student.
 Ovick himself went to English medium and, instead of going abroad for higher studies that the majority of English medium students do, Ovick attended Dhaka University.
-One of the reasons was that, Ovick could not pursue foreign education.
+One of the reasons was that Ovick could not pursue foreign education.
 This is true for many English medium students.

 Parents send their children to English medium schools to have a good education, but once it comes to sending their children abroad for higher studies, very few parents can afford that.
 Hence, students face a serious problem.
-Ovick went through the same path and got into University of Dhaka, and that is when he thought of helping other students like him to get a good degree from the most prestigious institution in Bangladesh.
+Ovick went through the same path and got into the University of Dhaka, and that is when he thought of helping other students like him to get a good degree from the most prestigious institution in Bangladesh.
 That’s how BridgeWee started.

 In 2009 Ovick started BridgeWee online at a very small scale.
 “The response was huge, said Ovick; it was kind of my opportunity to validate the idea.
 Once I saw people are interested and there is a clear need for it, and started operating BridgeWee out of the web.”
-With an unconventional approach of teaching and marketing, BridgeWee took over the education scenario in Bangladesh and we are constantly evolving.
-We have more groundbreaking ideas for our venture and with time, it’s only going to get more innovative and empowering for the student community.
-BridgeWee is a platform to nurture and cater knowledge and is here grow and spread.
+With an unconventional approach to teaching and marketing, BridgeWee took over the education scenario in Bangladesh and we are constantly evolving.
+We have more groundbreaking ideas for our venture and with time, it's only going to get more innovative and empowering for the student community.
+BridgeWee is a platform to nurture and cater knowledge and is here to grow and spread.

 In 2009 Ovick started BridgeWee online at a very small scale.
 “The response was huge, said Ovick; it was kind of my opportunity to validate the idea.
 Once I saw people are interested and there is a clear need for it, I rented a place in Mohammadpur, Dhaka and started operating BridgeWee out of the web.”